maneu96/StarNotaryService/readme.md

 DAPP implementation that allows a user to create a Star (ERC 721) and add it to a wallet.
 This contract was deployed in the Sepolia test net.

-Functions present in the Smart Contract and Front-end: look up stars and find their name by their ID nr.
+Functions present in the Smart Contract and Front-end: Look up stars and find their name by their ID nr.

-Functions presnet in the Smart Contract but not present in the Front-end (YET): exchange of stars between wallets and buying/selling stars.
+Functions present in the Smart Contract but not present in the Front-end (YET): Exchange of stars between wallets and buying/selling stars.

 TO NOTE: